cristhian-zarate/My_CV_Markdown_to_PDF_Github_Actions/docs/CV ZARATE Cristhian (en).md

 * 5+ years of experience with Microsoft .NET technologies
 * Solid knowledge of relational databases (SQL Server)
-* Great knowledge of JavaScript / Typescript
+* Great knowledge of JavaScript and TypeScript
 * Experience working in multidisciplinary teams

 <br/>